Kokopelli-Interfaces/kokopelli-vcv/README.md

     1. Pitch Shifter

-        When one sets up `FRAME` as a delay unit with a small buffer size and adjusts the `RATE` of `FRAME-X`, it will seem like the pitch of the sound is higher or lower.
+        When one sets up `FRAME` as a delay unit with a small layer size and adjusts the `RATE` of `FRAME-X`, it will seem like the pitch of the sound is higher or lower.